tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **it's uncommon for two different MHCs to be able to bind a given peptide, but crossreactivity involving different MHCs has been reported**
  - **MHC binding importance in TCR-pMHC interaction is one of causes of allogenic transplant rejection**
  - **TCR has flexible loops (including CDRs) that interact with pMHC**
- - **alpha CDRs usually bind N-terminus of peptide, beta CDRs bind C-terminus**
+ - **α CDRs usually bind N-terminus of peptide, β CDRs bind C-terminus**
  - **TCR footprint: general docking mode of TCR to cognate pMHC, germline bias i.e. TCR recognizes conserved MHC residues**
 # Interesting possibilities to improve the safety and efficacy of ipilimumab (Yervoy)
  - target ICI to tumor with streptavidin-biotin technology (anti-tumor antibody conjugated to streptavidin and biotin-labeled anti-CTLA-4 antibody for example)